-The materiality for the Group financial statements as a whole was set at €0.16 million (2019: €0.23 million).
+The materiality for the Group financial statements as a whole was set at €0.16 million (2020: €0.16 million).
 This has been calculated with a reference to group expenses, excluding depreciation, foreign exchange gains or losses and share-based payment expenses.
-Materiality represents 1% (2019: 1%) of this benchmark.
+Materiality represents 1% (2020: 1%) of this benchmark.
 We consider group expenses to be the most appropriate benchmark as it provides a more stable measure year on year than the group revenue or loss before tax, given the phase of the company's development.
-We report to the Audit and Risk Committee all corrected and uncorrected misstatements we identified through our audit with a value in excess of €0.01 million (2019: €0.01 million), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We report to the Audit Committee all corrected and uncorrected misstatements we identified through our audit with a value in excess of €0.01 million (2020: €0.01 million), in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We applied materiality to assist us determine what risks were significant risks and the procedures to be performed.

-Materiality for the parent company financial statements as a whole was set at $\in 0.43$ million (2019: $\in 0.47$ million) determined with reference to a benchmark of net assets of the parent company, of which it represents 1% (2019: 1%).
+Materiality for the parent company financial statements as a whole was set at €0.50 million (2020: €0.43 million), determined with reference to a benchmark of net assets of the parent company, of which it represents 1% (2020: 1%).
 Net assets is deemed the most appropriate benchmark as the parent company is a holding company only that provides financial support to its operating subsidiaries.

-Of the group's nine (2019: nine) reporting components, we subjected six (2019: six) to full scope audits for group purposes, those not subjected to a full scope audit are dormant companies.
+Of the group's nine (2020: nine) reporting components, we subjected six (2020: six) to full scope audits for group purposes, those not subjected to a full scope audit are dormant companies.
 All procedures were completed by a single engagement team in Dublin.